asterxsk/autoclicker/README.md

 ### How to Use

 1. Download the latest version from the [Downloads](#download) section.
-2. Run the application.
-No installation is needed.
+2. Run the installer and open up Autoclicker.
 3. Set your desired click interval, hotkey, and other options in the app.
 4. Press your hotkey to start or stop clicking.

 ### Download

 * **[Download the latest release here](https://github.com/asterxsk/autoclicker/releases/tag/Application)**